-Pulmonary and hepatic manifestations include emphysema, COPD, and cirrhosis.
+Pulmonary and hepatic manifestations include emphysema, COPD, bronchiectasis, and cirrhosis.

 Granulomatosis with polyangiitis (formerly known as Wegener granulomatosis) and necrotizing panniculitis are infrequent complications but can prompt diagnosis.

-Plasma AAT levels, protein phenotyping (called Pi-typing), and protein genotyping may be necessary for diagnosis.
+Plasma AAT levels, protein phenotyping (called PI-typing), and genotyping may be necessary for diagnosis.
 Rare alleles may require gene sequencing.

 Intravenous AAT augmentation therapy benefits some patients.